English and Mathematics Placement

 Earning ENGL 110 Credit:

-- Once you successfully complete ENGL 120 with a grade of 'C' or higher, you'll be awarded 3 placement credits for ENGL 110.
+- Students who complete ENGL 120 with a grade of 'C' or higher, will be awarded 3 placement credits for ENGL 110.

-- If you transfer ENGL 120 to NDSU with a grade of 'C' or higher, you will also be awarded 3 placement credits for ENGL 110.
+- Students who transfer ENGL 120 to NDSU with a grade of 'C' or higher, will be awarded 3 placement credits for ENGL 110.

 -

-Transferring ENGL 110 with a Non-Passing Grade: If you've transferred in ENGL 110 but received a non-passing grade, you have the option to take the NDSU English Placement Survey.
+Transferring ENGL 110 with a Non-Passing Grade: Students who transfer in ENGL 110 but received a non-passing grade, will have the option to take the NDSU English Placement Survey.

 -